TurboWarp/packager/api/README.md

 const result = await packager.package();
 // Suggested filename.
 This is not sanitized so it could contain eg. path traversal exploits.
 Be careful. const filename = result.filename;
-// Mime type. "text/html" or "application/zip"
-const type = result.type;
+// MIME type of the packaged project.
+Either "text/html" or "application/zip" const type = result.type;
-// The packaged project.
-Could be a string or ArrayBuffer depending on type. const data = result.data;
+// The packaged project's data.
+Will be either a string (text/html) or ArrayBuffer (application/zip) depending on type. const data = result.data;
 ```